 If you haven’t jumped on the tofu wagon, this recipe for crispy baked tofu is about to blow your mind.
 Seriously crispy on the outside, soft on the inside and insanely delicious.
 Oven baked tofu is low carb, high protein and awesome as an appetizer, snack or part of a healthy dinner.

 EXCEPT….if I make my crispy baked tofu.
 They love this tofu recipe so much it rarely makes it from the baking tray to the bowl.

 I ALWAYS make a double batch…if I want to actually have any to serve this healthy tofu as part of….well, anything.
 Our favorite is crispy baked tofu bowls.
 Everyone makes their own, so they all come out perfect!

-Crispy tofu is delicious inside of soup, on top of salad or part of a stir fry.
+Crispy tofu is delicious inside of soup, on top of salad or part of a veggie teriyaki stir fry.
 And, let’s not forget that this simple tofu recipe stands on its own as a super tasty snack or healthy appetizer.